Solving Scheduling Challenges: How Storyblok Leveraged Cal.com

 The vast majority of startups, such as Cal.com, run their Open Startup page under the page /open.
 Enter cal.com/open.

-Not every Open Startup is a COSS startup and being a COSS startup does not necessairly make you an Open Startup, however, the nature and values of Open Source make it much easier to build a culture of openness, transparency, and thereby trust.
+Not every Open Startup is a COSS startup and being a COSS startup does not necessarily make you an Open Startup, however, the nature and values of Open Source make it much easier to build a culture of openness, transparency, and thereby trust.

 Frankly speaking, Open Startups have a tough time screwing you over.
 Almost everything they do is public.